openstack/keystone/doc/source/developing.rst

 Setup
 -----
+.. _setup: setup.rst
+.. _configuration: configuration.rst
+.. _keystonemanage: man/keystone-manage.rst

-Get your development environment set up according to :doc:`setup`.
+Get your development environment set up according to setup_.
 The instructions from here will assume that you have installed keystone into a virtualenv.
 If you chose not to, simply exclude "tools/with_venv.sh" from the example commands below.